Ahmedafify98/Mortgage-Calculator/README.md

 A simple and user-friendly tool to calculate your mortgage total and monthly repayments.

+## Live server

+You can visit the live server here: [https://ahmedafify98.github.io/Mortgage-Calculator/]

 ## Features

 - Calculate total mortgage cost and monthly payments